 Jaggery: I prefer to make sheera with jaggery; however, you can replace it with sugar.

-Ghee: Like most Indian sweet dishes, ghee is used to make sheera.
+Ghee: Like most Indian sweet dishes, ghee is used here.

-Cashew and raisins: Cashew and raisins are fried in ghee and used in sheera
+Cashew and raisins: Cashew and raisins are fried in ghee and used.

 Cardamom and saffron: They make the sheera very flavourful.